thilp/workstation-setup/README.md

 lines of shell to ensure proper error reporting, idempotence, and absence of quoting bugs) later drove me to Ansible for this task.

+- `duplicity.yaml` restores everything I need from my [Duplicity](http://duplicity.nongnu.org) backups (mostly config files, git repos and documents — no software of course).
+- `fedora.yaml` installs all the software I need, or updates it if it is already installed.

 With [ansible-pull](https://docs.ansible.com/ansible/latest/cli/ansible-pull.html):
 ```
 ansible-pull -KU https://github.com/thilp/workstation-setup.git fedora.yml